electron/electron/docs/api/base-window.md

 Returns:

 * `event` Event
-* `reasons` string[] - Can contain a combination of those reasons 'shutdown', 'close-app', 'critical' and 'logoff'.
+* `reasons` string[] - List of reasons for shutdown.
+Can be 'shutdown', 'close-app', 'critical', or 'logoff'.

 Emitted when a session is about to end due to a shutdown, machine restart, or user log-off.
 Calling `event.preventDefault(`) can delay the system shutdown, though it’s generally best